John White (bishop): Winchester College: Headmaster (1535-1542)

 Having obtained his M.A., and being "of good parts and great hopes", he was taken into the household of Stephen Gardiner and resigned his Fellowship.
 Dr London wrote highly of him to John Gostwick, seeking ways to improve his income, since the Statute in Restraint of Appeals to Rome (1533) had deprived White of a lectureship.
 Around 20 April 1535, aged 24 or 25, he was appointed Headmaster of Winchester College (Collegium Beate Marie juxta Winton).
 Under its Warden Edward More with ten Fellows, the college was subject to a Visitation for the Valor Ecclesiasticus in that year, the record showing White as Pedagogus (receiving £11.18s.5d from the rents), Richard Sedgrave under-master, and Richard Phillippes, cantarista.
 He taught there in that capacity for seven years, until appointed Warden in February 1541/42.

 The office of Headmaster (called "Informator", or supreme moderator) of the school, was, as John Pitts explained, reserved only for the most well-read persons, to ensure the exact correctness of the instruction of the pupils: the office of Warden denoted the College's Custos, as it were the Dean of College.
 During White's term as headmaster the Dissolution of the Monasteries (1536-1540) brought the threat of imminent closure onto the college itself, a threat which did not recede until 1547/48.
-In his own words, about 1554, White wrote:"Septem annos docui, quae lux postrema docendiStata preessendi munere prima fuit.Mutavit mihi non minuit fortuna mihi laboresCuraque non modicis rebus adaucta mihi."[...Seven years I taught, the last day of which teachingBecame the first of my office of Wardenship.Fortune altered but lessened not my labours,And my cares were in no small respects increased...]
+In his own words, about 1554, White wrote: